zendesk/arturo/README.md

-If you want to check availability outside of a controller or view (really outside of something that has `Arturo::FeatureAvailability` mixed in), you can do the following:
+If you want to check availability outside of a controller or view (really outside of something that has `Arturo::FeatureAvailability` mixed in), you can ask either

     Arturo.feature_enabled_for?(:foo, recipient)

+or the slightly fancier

+    Arturo.foo_enabled_for?(recipient)

-This will check both whether the `:foo` feature exists and whether it is enabled for `recipient`.
+Both check whether the `foo` feature exists and is enabled for `recipient`.

 #### Caching